 In Africa, there is no continental treaty for the carrying out of extradition or mutual assistance requests between Member States in the African Union (there are regional instruments in certain Regional Economic Communities, such as the ECOWAS Convention on Mutual Assistance in Criminal Matters and the SADC Protocol on Mutual Legal Assistance in Criminal Matters).
 Importantly, Chapter 5 of the Bill is dedicated to mutual legal assistance, and provides for the provision of spontaneous information, handling of requests for assistance and co-operation by foreign states.

 The Executive is empowered to enter into agreements with foreign States to address cybercrime.

-The impact of the Bill is that Section 58 of the Bill repeals and amends various provisions across numerous laws in South Africa, including the Electronic Communications and Transactions Act, No 25 of 2002, the Criminal Procedure Act, 1977, the Regulation of Interception of Communications and Provision of Communication related Information Act, 2002 and the Films and Publications Act, 1996.
+The impact of the Bill is that Section 58 of the Bill will repeal and amend various provisions across numerous laws in South Africa, including the Electronic Communications and Transactions Act, No 25 of 2002, the Criminal Procedure Act, 1977, the Regulation of Interception of Communications and Provision of Communication related Information Act, 2002 and the Films and Publications Act, 1996.

-Reporting and preservation of evidence requirements are the most significant impacts for
+Reporting and preservation of evidence requirements will be the most significant impacts for

 organisations along with requirements to comply with lawful and authorised investigations,